Blog

 1 – Soaking

-Kala Chana or dry chickpeas takes a long time to cook and get soft and mushy.
-It is very important to soak them a night before or at least for 6 to 8 hours.
+Kala Chana takes a long time to cook.
+It is important to soak them the night before or at least for 6 to 8 hours.

 2 – Consistency